cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 These utility scripts will create site configuration files and *posts* directory.

-The theme located in *themes/default* is builtin theme for mdcms.
+The theme located in *themes/default* is the builtin theme for Lightweight CMS.
 We may change layouts, styles or widgets there.
-If you desire to modify anything for your need, you should create a copy of *default* theme of mdcms to a new location, adding your modifications there.
+If you desire to modify anything for your need, you should create a copy of *default* theme of Lightweight CMS to a new location, adding your modifications there.
 Update related setting to reflect your change.

-## Stick to Specific Version of mdcms
+## Stick to Specific Version of Lightweight CMS

 *Not implemented yet*

-You may stick to specific version of mdcms to avoid unintentional change.
+You may stick to specific version of Lightweight CMS to avoid unintentional change.
 Here we invoke a pseudo command:

 ```shell
 $ git pull https://github.com/cwchentw/mdcms.git 1.0
 ```

-mdcms is still experimental and envolving currently.
-We may announce some stable version to maintain if we think mdcms is mature enough.
+Lightweight CMS is still experimental and envolving currently.
+We may announce some stable version to maintain if we think Lightweight CMS is mature enough.